Deathspike/mangarack.cs/README.md

 ## Instructions

 MangaRack is a console application.
-A number of options and filters are available to customize the way synchronization works, while each additional input represents a unique identifier for an online resource (usually the address of the series).
+A number of options and filters are available to customize the way synchronization works, while each additional input represents a location for an online resource (usually the web address of the series).
 Running the application without command line parameters will put the application into batch-mode, in which each line of the same-name text file is processed as a command line parameter instead.

 ### Basic Usage